 Ph.D., University of Massachusetts, Boston; M.S., Suffolk University; B.A., Trinity College

-In addition to experience as an economist and public policy analyst, Dr. Moryl has 10 years professional experience in operations management, fundraising management, efficiency evaluation and improvement, and program marketing.
-She has served as a professional consultant to nonprofit organizations, government agencies, and small businesses.
-Dr. Moryl integrates her work with nonprofits with her teaching through student service projects and community events.
-See www.morylenterprises.com for more information about Dr. Moryl's professional experience.
+In addition to experience as an economist and public policy analyst, I have 10 years professional experience in operations management, fundraising management, efficiency evaluation and improvement, and program marketing.
+I have served as a professional consultant to nonprofit organizations, government agencies, and small businesses.
+I integrate my work with nonprofits with my teaching through student service projects and community events.

 Teaching economics at Emmanuel is the best of both worlds as we are part of a Business Department and situated within a traditional liberal arts education.
 Our students have the opportunity to develop their understanding of an 'economic way of thinking' in a context that allows them to think critically and apply the tools and skills of economics to a variety of questions and problems.
 Students here bring a desire for experiential learning, for connecting what they learn in the classroom to the world outside, and for developing community.
 Our Boston location gives a unique extended classroom in which to consider topics such as urban economics, health care economics, environmental economics, economics and finance - a whole variety of issues on our doorstep.
 Emmanuel's mission keeps us always focused on the social justice aspects of these topics.
 The mission of the Business and Economics Department furthers this as we seek to support the intellectual, ethical and social development of our students.
 I love engaging with students at Emmanuel in this way.